 - In the Enter/Swipe Credit Cardwindow:

 - Enter the credit card information manually, or if your ePayment gateway supports it, use a credit card swiper (not EMV).
 Note: If you are located in Canada and enter the card information manually, the CVV code will be required for the one-time transaction.
-This code is not saved in your database.
+This code is not saved in your system.

 - Enter the Card Billing Address and an Email Address.
 The Zip Code is a required field.